Metro Atlanta Skills Challenge

 * Students who are associated with a school from within this event’s “home” region AND have confirmed SkillsUSA membership by October 8, 2026 AND place 1st, 2nd or 3rd in the denoted competitions at the Metro Atlanta Skills Challenge will advance to the SkillsUSA Georgia State Leadership and Skills Conference.

-** Only “home” region students who are confirmed members of SkillsUSA are invited to participate in Cabinetmaking, TeamWorks and Welding Fabrication contests at the Central Georgia Skills Challenge.
+** Only “home” region students who are confirmed members of SkillsUSA are invited to participate in Cabinetmaking, TeamWorks and Welding Fabrication contests at the Metro Atlanta Skills Challenge.
 These competitions are qualifiers for “home” region students seeking to advance to the SkillsUSA Georgia State Leadership and Skills Conference.
 The 1st, 2nd and 3rd place finishers from “home” region schools in Cabinetmaking advance to the state competition.
 The first place TeamWorks team and the first place Welding Fabrication team from a “home” region school will advance.

 High school construction programs in the counties listed below are invited to participate in the Metro Atlanta Skills Challenge and receive priority registration.
 Once all schools within this designated “home” region have had the opportunity to register, any remaining competition spots will be offered to schools outside the region on a first-come, first-served basis.
 View Regional Map